Douglous-Sobei/proshop-ecommerce-production/README.md

 ProShop is a comprehensive and feature-rich e-commerce web application built using Django, React, JavaScript, Bootstrap, PostgreSQL, Redux, and other technologies.
 It provides users with a seamless online shopping experience, incorporating essential e-commerce functionalities such as product browsing, searching, purchasing, user authentication, and secure payment processing.
 The application leverages various tools and platforms like Amazon Web Services (AWS), Heroku, Git, HTML/CSS, and more to deliver a robust and scalable solution.

-Technologies Used
+**Technologies Used**

 The ProShop e-commerce web application utilizes the following technologies:

-Django: A powerful Python web framework that enables rapid development and clean design.
+**Django**: A powerful Python web framework that enables rapid development and clean design.

-React: A JavaScript library for building dynamic and interactive user interfaces using reusable components.
+**React**: A JavaScript library for building dynamic and interactive user interfaces using reusable components.

-JavaScript: A versatile scripting language used to enhance interactivity and functionality on web pages.
+**JavaScript**: A versatile scripting language used to enhance interactivity and functionality on web pages.

-Bootstrap: A popular front-end framework for creating responsive and visually appealing websites.
+**Bootstrap**: A popular front-end framework for creating responsive and visually appealing websites.

-PostgreSQL: A robust and open-source relational database management system used to store and retrieve data efficiently.
+**PostgreSQL**: A robust and open-source relational database management system used to store and retrieve data efficiently.

-Redux: A predictable state container for JavaScript apps, providing a centralized and scalable state management solution.
+**Redux**: A predictable state container for JavaScript apps, providing a centralized and scalable state management solution.

-Amazon Web Services (AWS): A comprehensive cloud services platform utilized for hosting and managing the application.
+**Amazon Web Services (AWS)**: A comprehensive cloud services platform utilized for hosting and managing the application.

-Heroku: A cloud-based platform that simplifies application deployment and scaling.
+**Heroku**: A cloud-based platform that simplifies application deployment and scaling.

-Git: A distributed version control system used for tracking changes and collaborating on the source code.
+**Git**: A distributed version control system used for tracking changes and collaborating on the source code.

-HTML/CSS: Fundamental web technologies used for structuring and styling web pages.
+**HTML/CSS**: Fundamental web technologies used for structuring and styling web pages.

-Installation and Setup
+**Installation and Setup**

 To run the ProShop e-commerce web application locally, follow these steps: